✷ ✷ ✷

 Cultural Authenticity

 The ultimate test of a Chinese name is: would a native Chinese speaker accept this as a real name?
 Many translation tools produce names that sound foreign or awkward to Chinese ears.
-Our system is trained on patterns from genuine Chinese names, ensuring every name we generate:
+Our naming masters draw on decades of experience with genuine Chinese names, ensuring every name we create:

 Ready to discover a Chinese name that's truly yours?